 Content is, in fact, king

-Particularly if you grew up on Disney/Pixar, your brain will fall into the nostalgic sunken place as you scroll through titles from your childhood.
+If you grew up on Disney/Pixar, your brain will almost certainly fall into the nostalgic sunken place as you scroll through titles from your childhood.
 From Sleeping Beauty and the Fox and the Hound to Finding Nemo and Toy Story, it’s all there.
 Well, mostly.

 Your brain will fall into the nostalgic sunken place.

 Diving deep, it’s clear Disney+ isn’t exactly comprehensive even for older titles, likely due to licensing complications.
 I’m a big fan of those old Goofy shorts from the ’50s that “teach you” how to do things like drive or ski — the latter is there, but the former isn’t.
 That’s something of a pattern.
 A bigger omission is the original Muppet Show, though most of the films are available.